 How You Can Avoid It:

-Read labels.
+- Read labels.
 Look for triclosan in ingredients lists and watch for words and claims like “antibacterial” and “odor-fighting.”
 On clothing, toys, and hard goods, you can also look for mention of Microban or Biofresh.

-Sign the pledge.
-Support the national non-profit Beyond Pesticides’ campaign to curb the use of this toxic antibacterial by signing their pledge to stop using triclosan.
+- Sign the pledge.
+Support the national non-profit Beyond Pesticides’ campaign to curb the use of this potentially toxic antibacterial by signing their pledge to stop using triclosan.
 It’s a simple way to add your voice to the choir and let our government and manufacturers know we want triclosan removed from our everyday products.